 - SPS 308.10 Notification to begin crushing operation.
-Each year before crushing work is commenced in a mine, pit or quarry, the person responsible for the crushing work shall notify the department that work is about to begin.
-The notification shall be made to the department at least 10 days prior to the beginning of crushing work in each mine, pit or quarry. - Note: The notice is required from the person responsible for the crushing work for all mines, pits and quarries where crushing work is performed, whether or not the person owns the mine, pit or quarry.
-Only one initial notice is required for a mine, pit or quarry where crushing work is performed on an intermittent basis during the year. - Note: Notification may be made on form SBD 6736, Notice to Begin Operation, which A notification form is available from the Department's Division of Industry Services at P.O.
-Box 7162 7302, Madison, WI 53707-7162 7302; by email at dsps@wisconsin.gov; or at by telephone 608/266 3151 or 877/617 1565 at (608) 266-2112, (877) 617-1565, or 411 (Telecommunications Relay); or at the Division's Web site division's website at http://dsps.wi.gov/programs/industry-services.
+Each calendar year before crushing work is commenced in a mine, pit or quarry, the person responsible for the crushing work shall notify the department that work is about to begin.
+The notification shall be made to the department at least 10 days prior to the beginning of crushing work in each mine, pit or quarry. - Note: The notice is required from the person responsible for the crushing work for all mines, pits, and quarries where crushing work is performed, whether or not the person owns the mine, pit, or quarry.
+Only one initial notice is required for a mine, pit, or quarry where crushing work is performed on an intermittent basis during the calendar year.

-Notification may also be provided by email to DSPSMineSafety@wisconsin.gov.

-SPS 308.11 Arrangements for medical assistance.
+- Note: A notification form is available from the Department's Division of Industry Services at P.O.
+Box 7302, Madison, WI 53707-7302; by email at dsps@wisconsin.gov; by telephone at (608) 266-2112, (877) 617-1565, or 411 (Telecommunications Relay); or at the Division's website at http://dsps.wi.gov/programs/industry-services.
+Notification may also be provided by email to DSPSMineSafety@wisconsin.gov. - SPS 308.11 Arrangements for medical assistance.
 Each year before any work is commenced in a mine, pit or quarry, the mine, pit or quarry operator shall make arrangements for obtaining emergency medical assistance and transportation for injured persons.